British Rail Class 40: British Rail service

-After the early trials the majority of Class 40s were based at depots in northern England, notably Longsight, Carlisle Kingmoor, and Wigan Springs Branch on the Midland Region, and Thornaby and Gateshead on the Eastern Region.
+After the early trials, the majority of Class 40s were based at depots in northern England; notably Longsight, Carlisle Kingmoor and Wigan Springs Branch on the Midland Region; Thornaby and Gateshead were depots in the Eastern Region.

 The heyday of the class was in the early 1960s, when they hauled top-link expresses on the West Coast Main Line and in East Anglia.

 Like many diesel locomotive types of the time, they suffered criticism for reliability.
 The train heating boilers were a particular early problem on the Class 40s, requiring strict maintenance and were fairly complicated to operate.
-Late Autumn 1958 on the Great Northern line saw that, on six out of ten days, the Flying Scotsman service failed to produce a diesel, and ran late with a steam loco deputising.
-Breakdowns were common.
-The biggest problem the class encountered was their poor power-to-weight ratio.
-They lacked the versatility of the Class 37s, being either too heavy or too underpowered, for the work allocated.
+Late Autumn 1958 on the Great Northern line saw that, on six out of ten days, the Flying Scotsman service failed to produce a diesel and ran late with a steam locomotive deputising.
+Breakdowns were common; the biggest problem the class encountered was their poor power-to-weight ratio and they lacked the versatility of the s, being either too heavy or too underpowered for the work allocated.